g-adamante/literate-invention/content/_index.en.md

 Right now, I’m living in Spain, and working on a translation of Marcus Aurelius Meditations to portuguese.

-You’ll find here some book notes, what I’m doing right now,my Short Stories (in portuguese, I’m afraid :/ ), and some snippets of code I may have put to use.
+You’ll find here some book notes, what I’m doing right now,my Short Stories (in portuguese, I’m afraid :/ ), and some snippets of code or marketing techniques I may have put to use.